-- What is shared dataset in Power BI?
+- What is a shared dataset in Power BI?

-- Where is the place of Shared dataset in the Power BI architecture?
+- Where is the place of the Shared dataset in the Power BI architecture?

-- How shared dataset works behind the scene in the Power BI service?
+- How does the shared dataset work behind the scene in the Power BI service?

 - What are Certified and Promoted Datasets?

-To learn more about Power BI, read Power BI book from Rookie to Rock Star.
+To learn more about Power BI, read the Power BI book from Rookie to Rock Star.